oasci/pitt-biosc1540-2024s/biosc1540/lectures/22/index.md

 What you should be able to do after today's lecture.

-1. TODO:
+1.  🧮 Understand the limitations of protein-ligand docking.
+2.  🧮 Explain the key points of using molecular simulations.
+3.  🧮 Interpret force field interactions and representations.

 ## Readings

-Relevant content for today's lecture: TODO:
+Relevant content for today's lecture: Please see posted resources on Canvas.

 ## Presentation